How to Relieve Stress in Dogs

 This is one right way to eliminate these behavior problems.
 It's essential to get your dog active through exercise.
 This will help your dog stay both physically fit and mentally fit.

 2. Crate Training

 If you have kids, this can be a great way to teach them boundaries.
-If your pup wanders into its crate, that means it wants to be left alone.
+If your pup wanders into its crate, that means it wants to hide away and be left alone.

 It is vital for everyone in your household to understand this concept, as it will assist your dog in feeling they have their little safe haven whenever they need it, easing their anxiety and stress.

-Studies show that many genres of calming music can help relieve anxiety in dogs.
+Studies show that many genres of calming music can help relieve dog anxiety.
 Soft rock, reggae, and classical music seem to be a fan favorite among pups.

 The soft melodies and tones of these genres act as ambient background noise, lower stress levels, and reduce anxious tendencies, such as barking, scratching, and pacing.